Looking for digital guidelines for the secondary classroom? I have ideas for adding digital guidelines to classroom guidelines.

 At home, technology surrounds them and school should be no different.

 Still, like anything with teaching, I’ve seen problems.
-I need digital guidelines for the secondary classroom, and this is my attempt at them.
+I need digital guidelines for the secondary classroom, and this is my attempt at creating productive classroom guidelines with technology.

 Next year will be my fourth year teaching in a school where each student has their own iPad.
 These are my digital guidelines: